 A comfortable bedroom temperature should be between 17C and 19C, and sleep will be disrupted if the temperature climbs above 25C.

-So with overnight temperatures barely dropping below that magical number over the next few nights, we decided to find out what we can do to help us get any kind of sleep during a heatwave.
+So with overnight temperatures barely dropping below that magical number recently, we decided to find out what we can do to help us get any kind of sleep during a heatwave.

 Sleep expert Cheryl Fingleson, from The Sleep Coach, says it’s more difficult to sleep during the heat because our core body temperature and circadian rhythms are so closely linked.

 “Melatonin is the magic hormone that helps regulate our sleep cycle by dropping our core body temperature,” Cheryl tells Yahoo Lifestyle.